 The RAIB’s preliminary examination found that the small end assembly, in which the connecting rod is secured in the crosshead by a gudgeon pin and associated nut and cotter, had come apart.
 The gudgeon pin was found intact, lodged on the locomotive, but the nut and cotter have not yet been recovered.

 On 7 March 2015, 34067 Tangmere was hauling a Cathedrals Express charter train operated by West Coast Railways (Bristol Temple Meads to Southend Victoria) that overran a signal at Wooton Bassett, Wiltshire by 700 yards.
 The incident occurred around one minute after the up/east bound First Great Western service from Swansea to London Paddington approaching via the South Wales Main Line from Badminton, Gloucestershire and operated by an InterCity 125 set, had cleared the junction at 100 miles per hour.
 This led to a suspension of trains operated by West Coast Railways and a need for the company to improve its safety systems.
 Subsequent investigations revealed that the engine crew had turned the safety equipment off which prevented the engine being stopped automatically for passing a danger signal.

-It has a main line certificate which is valid until 2018 and a boiler certificate which expires in 2021 but because of firebox problems it was withdrawn from service in 2016.
+It has a main line certificate was valid until 2018 and the boiler certificate to 2021 but because of firebox problems it was withdrawn from service in 2016.